aidanoconnor2/Data-Analytics-Portfolio-Projects/Titanic Project/Readme.md

 # Analysing Categorical Data about Passengers on the RMS Titanic using Python and Jupyter Notebooks

 In this project, I used python and jupyter notebooks to look at a dataset containing information on passengers that were aboard the RMS Titanic when it sank.
-It details things like whether or not a passenger survived, what class they were in, where the got on at etc. This dataset contained mostly categorical variables, therefore visualizations were mainly used to glean insights from the data.
+It details whether or not a passenger survived, what class they were in, where they got on at etc. This dataset contained mostly categorical variables, therefore visualizations were mainly used to glean insights from the data.

 In this project, the techniques used were:
 - Various graphs including bar charts, histograms and kde plots.